 Fenton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Fenton in 2010 was $27,064, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
-This equates to an annual income of $108,256 for a family of four.
+The per capita income in Fenton in 2010 was $35,897, which is wealthy relative to Michigan and the nation.
+This equates to an annual income of $143,588 for a family of four.
 However, Fenton contains both very wealthy and poor people as well.

 The most common language spoken in Fenton is English.
-Other important languages spoken here include Italian and Slavic languages.
+Other important languages spoken here include Polish and Italian.